The instructions below explain how to set up NGINX as an ingress for the OAM domain.

 secret/accessdomain-tls-cert created

-In this section you create an ingress controller.
+In this section you install the ingress controller.

-If you can connect directly to the master node IP address from a browser, then install NGINX with the --set controller.service.type=NodePort
+If you can connect directly to a worker node IP address from a browser, then install NGINX with the --set controller.service.type=NodePort

 parameter.